We can upgrade your ProcessWire, WordPress, or Shopify site.

 2. Better Performance

 Since speed is a huge factor in SEO, you should also keep your site updated to ensure maximum performance benefits.

 3. Enhanced Features

 New features are often introduced to stay up-to-date with compatibility and industry standards.
 Often third party plugin updates are coordinated with major software releases to ensure they’re taking advantage of new code.

 4. Bug Fixes

 Technical issues and bugs that are discovered with previous versions of a CMS are often resolved through minor updates.
 These fixes address common problems which can lead to unexpected broken functionality.

 How Often Should I Upgrade?

 It’s normally easier and cheaper to keep your CMS updated on a regular schedule than to deal with unexpected issues, but each CMS is different.

-For sites running on ProcessWire, we recommend updating your site biannually.
+For sites running on ProcessWire, we recommend updating your site biannually, or quarterly for heavy traffic sites.

-Because WordPress is more susceptible to hacking, we recommend updating every time there is a new security release.
+Because WordPress is more susceptible to hacking, we recommend updating every time there is a new security release which can be as frequently as monthly.

 Your Shopify theme will need to be updated when the theme designer releases a new version.

 What We’ll Do

 We will update your CMS software — and much more.
 In addition, there are other important checks that need to be done on a regular basis.
 We’ll take care of those, too.

 Perform a Full Backup

 We will create a backup of the database and all site files on your server and provide a direct link to download if you wish.

 Upgrade CMS Software

 Using the backup, we will create a copy of your site and will update the CMS software to the latest version.

 Install Latest Versions of Plugins